dhthwy/r/README.md

 They held the power.
 Abused and were cruel with it.

 Until the tables turned.
-Suddenly they get nice.
+Suddenly they get nice but it was too late.
+Once you know, you know.

 Exactly how it is.
 WTF.